mrusme/overpush/README.md

 - [E-Mail](https://github.com/caronc/apprise/wiki/Notify_email)
 - ... and many more

-The configuration for the XMPP target might look like this:
+The configuration for the Matrix target might look like this:

 ```toml
 [[Targets]]